PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-22 10:55:56
+Last updated: 2024-04-22 10:56:31
-Random Quote: "How do you take your tea?"
-Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper
+Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby